Towards Writing Style Adaptation in Handwriting Recognition: CzechHWR Dataset

 \section{CzechHWR Dataset}

-Our dataset CzechHWR consists of triplets: a text line image, WSI, and the annotation of the text line image.
-It was created from three main sources: our OCR web application, a collection of Czech letters~\cite{hladka_2013}, and Czech chronicles.
+Our dataset CzechHWR consists of triplets: a text line image, WSI, and the ground-truth transcription of the text line image.
+It was created from three main sources: our text recognition web application PERO OCR\footnote{https://pero-ocr.fit.vutbr.cz}, a collection of Czech letters~\cite{hladka_2013}, and Czech chronicles.
 So far, users of the web application have uploaded and annotated documents containing about 295k handwritten text lines.
 Most of the documents were written in Czech modern cursive script, although, a marginal amount of documents in different scripts such as Gothic or German Kurrent is also present.
 They are mainly composed of military diaries, chronicles, letters, and notes.
 Based on document or page level manual inspection of the annotated documents, we assigned approximately 2.6k WSI.
 Czech letters is a collection of 2k letters, where the number of text lines is 87k.
 Most of them were written in Czech modern cursive, while a minimum amount was typeset.
 As it can be reasonably assumed that a handwritten letter has only one author, we assigned a distinct WSI to each letter.
 We manually annotated approximately 2 pages of 277 distinct Czech chronicles, resulting in 553 annotated pages with 24k text lines.
 As each page was chosen from a visually different place in the chronicle, we assigned a different WSI to each page.